Internet Banking uses several different methods to protect your information. All

 What are “Challenge Questions”?

-They are a set of twelve questions presented to you when you login to Internet
+They are a series of questions presented to you when you login to Internet

 Banking.
-You will be asked to answer eight of these
+You will be asked to answer a radom selection of these questions.
+Your answers

 What is my personalized greeting message?